-Site Overview: The Principal Component Analysis of the study sites displays patterns of variation among environmental predictors along the gradient (Fig. 2).
-The first two principal component axes, PC1 and PC2, contain 43.2% and 19.9% of the variation within the environmental predictors among the sites (Table 4).
-It is visually apparent that the sample sites, colored by precipitation, stratify concordantly with annual rainfall along Principal Component Axis 1 (PC1).
-Predictor variable vectors with similar directionality (parallel axes) can be inferred to covary.
-The PCA indicates that conductivity negatively covaries with precipitation and low-flow pulse % negatively covaries with flash index.
-A pairs regression analysis of the seven environmental variables reveals two significant (p-value < 0.05) correlations (Table 3).
-Conductivity negatively correlates with precipitation.
-NH4+ positively correlates with canopy coverage.

-Fish Community: Eighteen fish species were identified among the surveyed sites.
-Proceeding from semi-arid to sub-humid sites, fish Shannon index increased from 0.64 - 1.81 and richness increased from 2 - 7 species.
-Regression analysis indicates that fish Shannon diversity is positively correlated with precipitation and negatively correlated with canopy coverage, conductivity, and NH4+ (Fig. 3, Table 5).
-The most plausible multivariate regression model of fish Shannon diversity includes precipitation and Low-Flow Pulse Percent (LFPP) and is 2.5 times more likely than the next-best model (Table 6).
-The second-best model contains a single predictor, precipitation.
-Across models, precipitation positively relates to Shannon diversity while LFPP is negatively related.
+Fish Community: Eighteen fish species were identified.
+Proceeding from semi-arid to sub-humid sites, Shannon entropy increased from 1.6 to 6.1 and richness increased from 2 to 9 species (Fig. 2).
+Univariate regressions indicate that Shannon diversity is positively correlated with precipitation and negatively correlated with conductivity (Table 1).
+Multiple regression indicates that precipitation alone is the strongest predictor of Shannon diversity.

-The Redundancy Analysis (RDA) of fish communities constrained to precipitation captures 23.6% of the overall variation in the horizontal axis (RDA1) and 25.4% in the vertical axis (PC1) (Fig. 3).
-Sites are stratified in ordination space horizontally according to annual rainfall; the fitted precipitation vector has a significant correlation within the ordination and is closely aligned with RDA1 (Table 8).
-Five statistically significant, fitted species vectors indicate that species compositions shift from small, elongate live-bearer taxa (Poecilia latipinna, and Gambusia affinis) in the most arid sites to deep-bodied, nesting centrarchids (Lepomis megalotis and Lepomis macrochirus) in the more humid sites.
-The remaining fitted species vector indicates that some mesic and humid stream communities are distinguished by the presence of Cyprinella lutrensis, a small, invasive habitat-generalist.
+Communities along the precipitation gradient are stratified in ordination space with significant vector loading on NH4+ (Fig. 3).
+The position of species and sites indicate that compositions shift from small, elongate live-bearer taxa (Poecilia latipinna, and Gambusia affinis) in the most arid sites to deep-bodied, nesting centrarchids (Lepomis megalotis and Lepomis macrochirus) in the more humid sites.
+Some mesic and humid stream communities are distinguished by the presence of Cyprinella lutrensis, a small, invasive habitat-generalist.
 Species found in small numbers or at singular sites fail to produce significant vectors in the RDA.
 Unique species found in sites on the humid side of the climate gradient include hogchoker (Trinectes maculatus), black bullhead catfish (Ameirus melas), and blacktail shiner (Cyprinella venusta).

-Invertebrate Community: In total, 94 invertebrate genera were identified within the surveyed sites.
+Invertebrate Community: In total, 94 invertebrate genera were identified.
 Invertebrate richness ranged 7–29 genera with the highest values occurring at three sites in the middle of the precipitation gradient (Fig. 4).
-Regression analysis indicates that invertebrate Shannon diversity does not significantly correlate with precipitation.
-However, invertebrate diversity has a significant negative correlation with LFPP (Table 5).
-The most plausible multivariate regression model of fish Shannon diversity includes only LFPP and is 1.6 times more likely than the next-best model (Table 7).
-The second-best model contains a fixed random effect, and the third-best model contains LFPP and NH4+ as predictors.
-Across models, LFPP is a negatively related to invertebrate diversity, and NH4+ is positively related to invertebrate diversity.
+Regression analysis indicates that Shannon entropy does not significantly correlate with precipitation.
+However, multiple regression indicates that invertebrate diversity relates negatively with LFPP (Table 1).